music literature movies Index About

 And then, it happens.

 At first, it is merely a dot on the unreliable horizon.
-Or is it the sleight of hand of false hope, eyes just playing their torturous tricks?
+Or is it the sleight of hand of false hope with weary eyes playing their torturous tricks?

 But then it grows.
 A shape.
 Larger still.
 A definite shape!
-Your legs, which had been open wide in an embrace of inextinguishable pain, are now weightless, time standing perfectly still in surreal bliss.
-It is the moment of birth.
-When all the pain dissolves and hope is born.
-The resurrection of belief rises up.
+Your legs, which had been open wide in an embrace of inextinguishable pain, are now weightless with time standing perfectly still akin to surreal bliss at the moment of birth.
+A resurrection of belief rises.

 Mr. Dryden (Claude Rains): Big things have small beginnings, sir.

 A mind in the desert is a powerful thing.
-It can inseminate, however foolishly, a belief in miracles like the belief that one man can make a difference.
+It can inseminate, however foolishly, a belief that miracles can happen, or a belief that one man can make a difference.
 Attempts to dismiss it as the conviction of youth cannot halt its momentum.
-It builds, this belief that we can achieve the unachievable, reach the unreachable, that we will even enter the gates triumphantly, joining together in a mythical Land of One.
+It continues to build, however slowly, this belief that we can achieve the unachievable, reach the unreachable, that we will enter the gates triumphantly, together in a mythical Land of One.

-But danger is never far.
+But danger is never far away.
 Make no mistake; it is hidden inside the Achilles heel that accompanies greatness.
-The danger of insufferable vanity is a most lethal weapon, a most lethal venom.
+The danger of insufferable vanity injects a most lethal venom.
 In order to believe in one’s ability to move mountains, one must also possess an inherent inability to recognize the line between fortitude and foolishness.
 The engraver of epitaphs is summoned.

 Lawrence: Do you think I’m just anyone?
 Do you?

 It can be said that the only true failure is failing to try at all.
 But is that really so?
-Such a belief suggests that there is a brand of defeat that does not crush the spirit.
+Such a belief suggests that there is a brand of defeat that is okay.

-Perhaps some answers will remain as elusive as truth itself and we mere mortals will forever be left to gaze into the vast emptiness of poker-eyed stares emanating from those who dare to dream at all.
+The right answers remain as elusive as truth itself and we mere mortals are left to gaze into the vast emptiness of poker-eyed stares emanating from those who dare to dream at all.

 Lawrence: Certainly it hurts.